feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> If you were Algerian, you might enjoy singing "Dikrayat" by Warda when running
+#> You might enjoy singing "Aicha" by Khaled when running under the rain, and
-#> under the rain, and "Lily" (Lily) by Khaled when thinking of a flower.
+#> "Rose" (or a song about a flower) by Cheb Mami.
 ```

 You can also access the history of the `broadcasting` using the